 This course is an intensive survey of solo song literature from the Renaissance period of music history to the present.
-The first quarter of study is devoted to Italian and English songs; the second quarter to German lieder; and the third quarter to French art songs.
+The first semester of study is devoted to Italian and English songs; the second semester to German lieder; and the third semester to French art songs.
 (Offered also as MUHL 4292.)